Is the School of Pharmacy on the Chapman University Campus in Orange, CA?

 Does the School of Pharmacy consider applications from international students?

-Chapman University School of Pharmacy accepts applications from U.S. citizens or applicants with Permanent Resident Status.
+No. Chapman University School of Pharmacy only accepts applications from U.S. citizens or applicants with Permanent Resident Status.

 Does CUSP require a background check?

 CUSP does not require a criminal background check to apply to the Doctor of Pharmacy (PharmD) program.
-However, those individuals selected for admission to the program are required to complete one.
-Additionally, the California State Board of Pharmacy requires fingerprints and a criminal background check to obtain a pharmacy intern license which will be required in the first year.
+However, those individuals selected for admission to the program are required to complete a criminal background check and a drug screen the summer before starting pharmacy school.
+Additionally, the California State Board of Pharmacy requires fingerprints and a criminal background check to obtain a pharmacist intern license which will be required in the trimester of pharmacy school.
 In addition, many of the clinical facilities affiliated with CUSP may require additional background checks and/or drug testing for student placements.

 What are the criteria for admission?

 The CUSP admission criteria include academic strength, motivation to pursue pharmacy, maturity, communication skills, special talents, achievements and the unique contribution you will be expected to make to the profession.
-Students who have a desire to use the clinical and communication skills they acquire during pharmacy school to provide medication therapy management to patients as part of a health care team within an Accountable Care Organization, Patient Centered Medical Home, Care Transition Organization, or a Medical Group, are highly encouraged to apply.
+Students who have a desire to use the clinical, team work, and communication skills, they learn during pharmacy school, to keep their patients safe are strongly encouraged to apply.
 For more information, see the CUSP admission requirements.

-What is the School's likely SAT minimum and GPA requirements for admission and continuing work?
+What is the School's PCAT minimum and GPA requirements for admission and continuing work?

 Do I need to send in my transcripts to CUSP?